-Globalshift.co.uk - copyright © 2009 to 2024; All rights reserved.
+globalshift.co.uk - copyright © 2009 to 2025; All rights reserved

-Data in this website may not be the most recent available Home | Terms of use
+Data here may not be the most recent available Home | Terms of use

 Nicaragua (the Republic of Nicaragua) is bordered by Honduras to the north and Costa Rica to the south.
 The Pacific Ocean abuts its western coast and the Caribbean Sea its eastern coast.

 The country was settled by 3 main tribes evolved from Amerindians 1000s of years prior to 1502 when Columbus arrived.
-The first settlement was then founded by Spanish in 1524.
+The first settlement was then founded by the Spanish in 1524.
 It was part of New Spain until 1821 when the Captaincy-General of Guatemala (El Salvador, Guatemala, Costa Rica and Honduras) declared independence, becoming the Federal Republic of Central America from 1823.

 Nicaragua left the federation in 1838.
 A number of short civil wars were followed, in 1856, by 30 years of relative political stability.
 During most of the 20th century Nicaragua suffered guerilla wars, including occupation by the US military until 1933, and long periods of dictatorship.